VladMinzatu/reference-manager/README.md

 I have always been obsessive about carefully collecting and organising my personal list of reference books and learning materials.
 So making such a repository as a fullstack side project makes perfect sense.

-As a bonus, this repo is also where I store my personal backup for such learning resources, under `db/backup/vlad.db`.
+As a bonus, this repo is also where I store my personal backup for such learning resources, under `db/backup/vlad.db` (in progress).

 ![Screenshot of reference-manager UI](assets/screenshot.png)